-- The service account is attached to the repository in this path and when used together with
+- The service account is attached to this repository.

-- Write the service account configuration to the clipboard instead of stdout.
+- Write the service account credential to the clipboard instead of stdout.
 The clipboard is automatically cleared after 45 seconds.

 - A description for the service.

-- Write the service account configuration to a file instead of stdout.
+- Write the service account credential to a file instead of stdout.

-- Set filemode for the written file.
+- Set filemode for the written credential file.
 Defaults to

 0440(read only) and is ignored without the